ultrahorizon/pyargon2/README.md

 pip install pyargon2
 ```

+Please note that for security reasons, pyargon2 does not ship with pre-compiled binaries (Wheels) available on PyPi.
+This is to ensure that what is shown in this repository is what is installed on target machines.
+Therefore, during the installation process, the underlying Argon2 C implementation will be compiled from source automatically for your OS and architecture.
+This will add a short delay to the installation process, but is worthwhile in order to maintain guarantees and verifiability with respect to what is being installed on target machines.

 ## Basic Usage

 The hash function supports basic password hashing using the Argon2id variant and mandates password and salt strings.
 The resulting hash returned is hex encoded.